 The combined treated effluent from the 10 facilities that discharge to a waterway have average concentration levels of wastewater pollutants (see table) that are generally regarded as indicators of adequately treated wastewater and are well below typical regulatory discharge limits.

 |*||Estimated total water pollutant levels for treated wastewater discharged directly into waterways.
 Data do not include two facilities that operate zero-discharge systems in accordance with local regulatory requirements.|

-Baxter takes seriously the concern about active pharmaceutical ingredients (APIs) entering the public water supply.
+Baxter takes seriously concerns about active pharmaceutical ingredients (APIs) entering the public water supply.
 The company primarily produces solutions whose principal ingredients include water, salts and simple sugars.
 However, Baxter purchases and uses some solution therapies and products for injection that include APIs.

-Baxter properly manages the APIs that it uses to help ensure they are not released into the environment during manufacturing.
-The company has developed proprietary processes to remove, destroy or deactivate some compounds though not required to do so by law.
-All other compounds that cannot be managed this way or through traditional wastewater systems are destroyed by incineration or another environmentally responsible manner.
+The company properly manages the APIs that it uses to help ensure they are not released into the environment during manufacturing.
+Baxter has developed proprietary processes to remove, destroy or deactivate some compounds though not required to do so by law.
+All other compounds that cannot be managed this way or through traditional wastewater systems are destroyed by incineration or other environmentally responsible means.

 Complementing these global processes, each Baxter facility determines the most effective and environmentally responsible method of protecting the public water supply and public health in accordance with company policies and local regulations.
 For example, Baxter’s major research and development facility in Round Lake, Illinois, United States, has an ongoing program launched in 1989 to evaluate its solution products, including those containing APIs, for their removal in wastewater treatment systems.
 The company shares this information with Baxter facilities around the world.